dowdm/java-week2-indy/README.md

 ## Setup/Installation Requirements
 * To view project code, visit: https://github.com/dowdm/java-week2-indy.git
-* To view project from build, clone or download project from https://github.com/dowdm/java-week2-indy.git .
+* To view project from build: clone or download project from https://github.com/dowdm/java-week2-indy.git .
+Install developer dependencies(Spark, Handlebars, JUnit).
 Compile the App.java file in a Java compiler or IDE such as IntelliJ.
 Run App.
 Open a browser to http://localhost:4567 .
 Enjoy.